Sections in this article:

 When Is Condensation a Sign of Something More Serious?

 Excessive condensation can be annoying and, in some cases, a sign of something more serious.
-First, it may be an indication that it is excessive, “problem” moisture in the air.
-If you notice water spots on the ceiling or walls, your heating or cooling system may be putting too much moisture in the air, or you may have water leaking somewhere in the property.
+First, it may indicate that it is excessive “problem” moisture in the air.
+If you notice water spots on the ceiling or walls, your heating or cooling system may put too much moisture in the air, or you may have water leaking somewhere in the property.
 The result is a higher humidity level, which causes condensation to form more frequently.
 To remedy this, you need to find the cause of the humidity at the source.

 A few other signs that condensation may be a bigger problem include: